The Three Cities: Exploring Malta’s Harbourside Towns

 If you like open markets, you might want to go to Birgu on a Tuesday morning.
 The market there is well worth a visit with items on sale ranging from fresh produce, clothing and all sorts of random items.

 Every Sunday morning there’s also a car boot sale where you can find all sorts of interesting stuff for sale including records, furniture and old WW2 memorabilia.

-Then there’s the Gardjola, a sentry point overlooking the Grand Harbour and offering some beautiful views of Valletta.
+- Then there’s the Gardjola and its garden, a sentry point overlooking the Grand Harbour and offering some beautiful views of Valletta.
 This is located at the end of Safe Haven Gardens at Senglea Point.